Premium. Proven. Loved. Study online at Deakin.

 Each unit (subject) is worth one credit point.
 If you're enrolled in three or more credit points in a trimester, you're considered a full-time student.
 Any fewer and you're considered part time.

-You can choose how many credit points you study each semester.
+You can choose how many credit points you study each trimester.
 You're able to do more than four credit points in a trimester, but you'll need faculty approval.

 Intensive study can be really useful, because you're able to complete a unit with just a few contact days per trimester.

 Depending on the unit, you’ll either come in for a few days in a row, a few blocks of days (like a couple of weekends for example) or a number of single days over a trimester.